-Value Creation and Value Capture in American Business History MGMT 714/225 2022C Venue TBA Version of 20220804-NB this is not the final version!

-The following is a proposal, not a contract.
+Value Creation and Value Capture in American Business History MGMT 714/225 2022A Venue TBA Version of 20211105 The following is a proposal, not a contract.
 There will certainly be at least one revision prior to the beginning of term.
 Please email the instructor if you want to see the most recent version.
-There will be a final version after consultation with those attending the opening class session (August 29).
-Study questions should be available with the readings on the course website, week by week, on Tuesday evenings from 9 pm beginning on August 29 and will certainly be available for Class 2 by sometime on the 30th..
-Class 1 August 29 Course Introduction Main subjects: American economic history, and American business history (in a little bit of cross-sectional perspective).
+There will be a final version after consultation with those attending the opening class session (January 18).
+Study questions will be available with the readings on the course website, week by week, on Tuesday evenings from 9 pm beginning on January 18.
+Class 1 Course Introduction (January 18) Main subjects: American economic history, and American business history (in a little bit of cross-sectional perspective).
 The conventional narrative.
 "Theory" lurking behind business school competitive strategy courses.
 The project of this course.
 Handout: Tables from Angus Maddison, The World Economy: Historical Statistics, Steven Broadberry, The Productivity Race and Market Services and the Productivity Race, and Robert Gordon, "Interpreting the 'One Big Wave' in U. S. Long-term Productivity Growth" and "Two Centuries of Economic Growth: Europe Chasing the American Frontier".
-NB: No preparation required NB: No class on Monday, September 5th-University closed for the Labor Day holiday Class 2 Pre-industrial America September 12 Main subjects: Place ar Main subjects: Place and population.
+NB: No preparation required Class 2 (January 25) Pre-industrial America Main subjects: Place and population.
 Economic opportunities.